 Glory's failure exacerbates both the scientific and the fiscal problems facing NASA.

 The collection of aerosol data represented novel and important science.
 The solar brightness mission, however, is as close to a must-do as it gets in all of climate science.
 Solar brightness measures the total energy added to the Earth system, which is needed for estimating global warming from greenhouse gases.
 Maintaining a record started by a 1978 mission requires calibration between satellites that overlap during their flights.
+But NASA can't just put a Glory-II mission at the end of its calendar and hope for the best.
+The current craft measuring brightness is 3 years beyond its working life, and another is not expected until 2015.
+So NASA may try to push that date up.

 The desired launch dates presume that Congress will approve the president's request to grow the agency's budget for Earth science in the next 4 years—from $1.8 billion to $2.3 billion by 2015.
 That may be wrong.
 Given the budget pressure, the $1.9 billion that President Barack Obama requested for the 2012 fiscal year "is the high point," speculates NASA earth science budget expert Art Charo of the National Academies' National Research Council.